cmu-db/noisepage/.github/ISSUE_TEMPLATE.md

 ## Summary
 Please provide a short summary of the bug observed.

+## Environment
+To address the bug, especially if it environment specific, we need to know what kind of configuration you are running on.
+Please include the following:

+**OS**: Ubuntu 18.04 (LTS) or macOS 10.14+ (specify version).

+**Compiler**: GCC 7.0+ or Clang 8.0+.

+**Note:** we do not support any other toolchains at the moment, so please do not create bug reports if you are building on other environments.
+Please see the [wiki page](https://github.com/cmu-db/noisepage/wiki/System-Setup) on our supported systems.

 ## Steps to Reproduce
 Whenever possible, retrace how you came about the problem and describe so here.
 An [example](https://github.com/cmu-db/noisepage/issues/1117) from an issue by @jkosh44 follows:
 1. Compile with the following args: -DCMAKE_BUILD_TYPE=Debug -DTERRIER_USE_ASAN=ON